 How Can I tell if my baby is overheated?

 If your baby’s tummy feels overly warm to the touch, or he is perspiring, she may be overheated.
 Review, “Can my baby overheat because of swaddling?” for some simple solutions.

 Can swaddling make it hard for my baby to breathe?

 The University of Washington published a study in 2002 that shows that this is generally not a concern – as long as the wrap is not exceedingly tight.
 Swaddling works best when your baby is wrapped “snugly” but comfortably.
 The Miracle Blanket® is very effective in keeping the hands and body in the proper position.
 Keep in mind that most babies LOVE to be wrapped very snugly…it feels more like the womb.

 The Moro Reflex is the tendency of infants to startle and “jump” for no apparent reason.
 Nearly all babies do this – some more frequently than others.
 One theory suggests that without the “all-over support” of the fluid in the womb, the baby frequently experiences a “falling” sensation and startles awake.
 This reflex can be virtually eliminated by the sensation created by swaddling.

 My baby likes one arm free to suck his thumb.
 Can I still swaddle?

 Absolutely.
-Although you should try to get your baby used to the feeling of having both arms inside the blanket to avoid scratching and twitching, you can certainly leave an arm free if your baby likes that better.
+Although you should try to get your baby used to the feeling of having both arms inside the blanket to avoid scratching and twitching, you can certainly leave an arm free, if your baby likes that better.
 If you are a “swaddling artist” you can accomplish this with a normal receiving blanket.
-However, it makes it much easier for your baby to struggle out of the blanket.
-With the Miracle Blanket® you can actually leave one arm free and maintain the total effectiveness of the blanket.
+However, this makes it much easier for your baby to struggle out of the blanket.
+With the Miracle Blanket® you can actually leave one arm free, and maintain the total effectiveness of the blanket.
 Many people use it this way, and love it for that reason.